Skip to main content

 Sydney Metro is Australia’s most technologically advanced railway, and is Australia’s only fully-accessible, driverless train service.

-When Sydney Metro is extended into the central business district in 2024, metro rail will run from Sydney’s booming North West region under Sydney Harbour, through new underground stations in the CBD.
+Metro trains are now running from Sydney’s booming North West region under Sydney Harbour, through new underground stations in the CBD.

 Customers are at the centre of Sydney Metro, including the 21st century design of new railway stations, interchanges and precincts.